When can I apply for participation?

 Where do I sign up for the training?

-Do I need a business license in order to out my property?
+Do I need a business license in order to rent out my property?

 Yes, all rental properties within the corporate limits of Salt Lake City are required to maintain a valid, unexpired business license.